 As you can see, working remotely comes with significant advantages and disadvantages.
 And what works for one company, team, or individual won’t always work for the next.

-But as technology continues to advance, and our world grows more, and more connected, it becomes clearer and clearer that remote working is going to play a crucial role in the future of business.
+But as technology continues to advance, and our world grows more, and more connected, it becomes clearer and clearer that remote work trends grow and remote work is going to play a crucial role in the future of business.

 It’s worthwhile, to honestly consider both the pros and cons of remote work before deciding whether or not it’s right for you, or your employees.

 Background noise can have a drastic impact on productivity and concentration, whether you are working remotely from home, or in the office.

 If you regularly use (or plan on using) noise-cancelling headphones when making calls over the Internet, then you should definitely check out Krisp.